The Robot is an execution agent, meaning that you have to provide it with the automation projects you want it to run.

 If for some reason an automation project is no longer available locally, it is marked with the update icon in the Robot Tray or Agent Desktop.
 When you click this button, the package is downloaded and unzipped in the

 %USERPROFILE%\.nuget\Packages folder is automatically created when you first deploy a package to an environment (create a process) in Orchestrator.

 If the automation project is not available locally when you start a job in Orchestrator, it automatically downloads it in the

 %USERPROFILE%\.nuget\Packages folder and all other dependencies (activities), and then starts the execution.

 The Robot can be configured to automatically download and start processes when it is connected to Orchestrator.
 The option is enabled from the Process Settings window in Orchestrator.
-A process configured this way is automatically downloaded and started when the Robot Tray is launched.
+A process configured this way is automatically downloaded and started when the Robot Tray or Agent Desktop is launched.
 Please note that only Attended Robots can automatically download and start processes.

 - in both the

 - only in the

 %ProgramData%\UiPath\Packagesdirectory.
 These items are marked with the update icon.
 Clicking this button unzips the process in the

 Only automation projects that are present in the